-Students in the CSOM SCO Ph.D.
-Program must take seven SCO courses (21 credits including SCO 8651, 8652, 8711, 8721, 8735, 8745, and 8755).
-They will also complete at least 16 credits in minor/supporting field(s) courseowrk (frequently some Stats courses).
+Students must take all seven SCO courses (21 credits including SCO 8651, 8652, 8711, 8721, 8735, 8745, and 8755) in addition to the 4-credit course Mgmt 8101.
+They will also complete at least 16 credits in minor/supporting field(s) coursework (frequently some Stats courses).
 The department also recommends that students take the Mgmt 8302 Org Theory course.
 Some students choose to obtain an MS in Statistics while working on their PhD coursework in SCO.
 Talk with the PhD Coordinator about this possibility.

 Research methods courses